Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Different implementation of BOS models

 \section{Different implementation of BOS models}

 As discussed in Sect.~\ref{sec:GW_simulated}, the usual formula of the loop number density of loop formed during radiation era---i.e. ${\tt n}_{r, \rm approx}(l, t) \simeq 0.18 t^{-3/2}(l + \Gamma G \mu t)^{-5/2}$---neglects the effect of dof evolution.
 Figure~\ref{fig:diff_calculation} show a comparison between the results when the dof effect is omitted in red and when the dof effect is correctly implemented in the loop number density in blue.
 The reference spectrum generated by Ref.~\cite{Blanco-Pillado:2017oxo} is also shown as black dotted line.
+Note that a slight difference between our result in the solid blue line and that of Ref.~\cite{Blanco-Pillado:2017oxo} is caused by different $g_*$--$g_{*s}$ modelings.
+Nonetheless, according to the result in Sect.~\ref{subsec:ModelComparisonVOSvsBOSvsDOF} we do not expect such slight deviation to be distinguishable by LISA.